expressjs/expressjs.com/_posts/2025-01-09-v5-1-latest-release.md

 ### Ecosystem compatibility

-The Express ecosystem is one of it's strongest assets.
+The Express ecosystem is one of its strongest assets.
 It goes back to the early days of Node.js and is the backbone that keeps express popular.
 When it goes [10 years without a major release](https://expressjs.com/2024/10/15/v5-release.html) you can bet there is everything from middleware to blog posts that will need updating.
 We wanted to make sure folks had some time to get all of that updated before we had everyone moving over.
 Particularly we care about our very large